 - Using ASP.NET as your web application technology

-- Comparing ASP.NET Web Forms vs ASP.NET MVC vs ASP.NET Core
+- Comparing ASP.NET MVC vs ASP.NET Core

 - Developing Mobile and Responsive web applications

 Front-end web development, also known as client-side development is the task of creating the user-facing side of the website, what each user will see.
 The technologies used are independent from the server-side technologies.

 Web service technologies: Windows Communication Foundation and WebAPI

 In a lously couple architecture, services will connect the different tiers of your application.
 WCF makes it easy to build SOAP services allowing you in a secure way to build B2B services.

 ASP.NET Web API is designed to build REST APIs.